 RELATED POST: The Ultimate Local’s Guide to Norfolk England

 This post may contain affiliate links.
 If you book something I recommend, I make a small commission without affecting the price you pay!

 Hike the Norfolk Coast Path

-The path runs for 84 miles, and passes through the stark and beautiful landscape of the Norfolk Coast Area of Outstanding Natural Beauty.
+The Norfolk coast path runs for 84 miles and passes through the stark and beautiful landscape of the Norfolk Coast Area of Outstanding Natural Beauty.
 You’ll visit Norfolk coastal towns and villages along the way, encounter tidal marshes brimming with wildlife and cross wide sandy beaches under the huge skies that Norfolk is famous for.

 Walking the whole Norfolk Coastal Path will take around 28 hours, depending on your fitness level and walking pace.
 It’s easy to plan stops at pubs, hotels and campsites along the route, and even take a few days off if you spot somewhere you want to explore.

 If you don’t have the time or inclination to walk the whole route, do a few of the stages and then get the CoastLiner (which runs between Hunstanton and Wells-next-the-Sea) or CoastHopper (which runs between Wells-next-the-Sea and Cromer) back to where you’re staying.